ory/docs/guides/hydra/1-tutorial/README.md

 UDYMha9TwsMBejEvKfnDOXkhgkLsnmUNYVQDklT5bD8.ZNpuNRC85erbIYDjPqhMwTinlvQmNTk_UvttcLQxFJY

 # Let's perform token introspection on that token.
-Make sure to copy the token from above, and not the dummy value.
+Make sure to copy the token you just got and not the dummy value.

-$ docker exec -e TOKEN=$token -it hydra_hydra_1 \
+$ docker exec -it hydra_hydra_1 \
     hydra token introspect \
     --endpoint http://localhost:4444 \
     --client-id my-client \